AbsaOSS/fa-db/README.md

 ### Status codes

 Text about status codes returned from the database function can be found [here](core/src/main/scala/za/co/absa/fadb/status/README.md).

+## Slick module

+Slick module is the first (and so far only) implementation of fa-db able to execute.
+As the name suggests it runs on [Slick library](https://github.com/slick/slick) and also brings in the [Slickpg library](https://github.com/tminglei/slick-pg/) for extended Postgres type support.

+It brings:

+* `class SlickPgEngine` - implementation of _Core_'s `DBEngine` executing the queries via Slick
+* `trait SlickFunction` and `trait SlickFunctionWithStatusSupport` - mix-in traits to use with `FaDbFunction` descendants
+* `trait FaDbPostgresProfile` - to bring support for Postgres and its extended data types in one class (except JSON, as there are multiple implementations for this data type in _Slick-Pg_)
+* `object FaDbPostgresProfile` - instance of the above trait for direct use

 ## How to generate code coverage report
 ```sbt